Legal-Aid-of-North-Carolina/lanc-standards/README.md

 **Comprehensive development standards and templates for Legal Aid of North Carolina repositories**

+> ⚠️ **Note**: This is a documentation repository.
+GitHub deployment failures are expected and can be ignored as this repository contains templates rather than deployable applications.

 ## 🎯 Quick Links

 - **[📋 Repository Standards](./REPOSITORY_STANDARDS.md)** - Complete development standards and best practices